Reforms of Umar's era: Military

 The pay was paid in the beginning of the month of Muharram.
 The allowances were paid during the harvesting season.
 The armies of the Caliphs were mostly paid in cash salaries.
 In contrast to many post-Roman polities in Europe, grants of land, or of rights to collect taxes directly from the payers, were of only minor importance.
 A major consequence of this was that the army directly depended on the state for its subsistence which, in turn, meant that the military had to control the state apparatus.

 Promotions in the army were made on the strength of the length of service or exceptional merit.
 Officership was an appointment and not a rank.
 Officers were appointed to command for the battle or the campaign; and once the operation was concluded, they could well find themselves in the ranks again.
 Leave of absence was given to army men at regular intervals.
 The troops stationed at far off places were given leave after four months.
 Each army corps was accompanied by an officer of the treasury, an Accountant, a Qadi, and a number of interpreters besides a number of Physicians and Surgeons.
 Expeditions were undertaken according to seasons.
 Expeditions in cold countries were undertaken during the summer, and in hot countries in winter.
 Umar established military cantonments on strategic positions throughout the empire to deal with any emergency efficiently and quickly.
-The garrison towns of Kufa, Busra and Fustat were founded by Umar.
+The garrison towns of Kufa, Basra and Fustat were founded by Umar.
 They were also provincial capitals of their respective provinces.